 You will study a wide range of businesses and how they are influenced by managers, employees, customers, suppliers and the Government.
 You will investigate all aspects of business, from setting up to marketing, keeping accounts and motivating staff.
-You will have the opportunity to visit real businesses both in the UK and abroad, in order to apply the theory to the real world.
+You will have the opportunity to visit real businesses, in order to apply the theory to the real world.